immcantation/tigger/docs/topics/findNovelAlleles.md

 [selectNovel](selectNovel.md) to filter the results to show only novel alleles.
-[plotNovel](plotNovel.md) to visualize the data supporting any novel alleles hypothesized to be present in the data and [inferGenotype](inferGenotype.md) to determine if the novel alleles are frequent enought to be included in the subject's genotype.
+[plotNovel](plotNovel.md) to visualize the data supporting any novel alleles hypothesized to be present in the data and [inferGenotype](inferGenotype.md) and [inferGenotypeBayesian](inferGenotypeBayesian.md) to determine if the novel alleles are frequent enought to be included in the subject's genotype.